Female condoms: tell me more

 But as the saying goes ‘once the penis gets hard, the brain goes soft’: when men get sexually excited, they tend to stop being sensible.
-This could mean that they try to have sex without a condom, or put it on too quickly and carelessly thus increasing the chance of it busting or even getting lost.
+This could mean that they try to have sex without a condom, or put it on too quickly and carelessly, thus increasing the chance of it busting or even getting lost.

-Which is why, in many regards, female condoms are better at protecting from unwanted pregnancies and STDs.
+This is why, in many regards, female condoms are better at protecting from unwanted pregnancies and STDs.

 What is a female condom?